andrewrothstein/valve-infra/README.md

 The project is voluntarily light on configuration options as it strives for auto-configuration as much as possible.
-However, it is possible to override the following parameters by setting the following environment variables (which all have good defaults),
+However, it is possible to override the following parameters by setting the following environment variables,

-* DNS_SERVER: Needed by the power cutter to resolve the PDUs' IP address.
-This requirement will soon disapear.
-Defaults to `10.0.0.6`;
 * TMP_MOUNT: The place where large, transient files can be stored.
-NFS roots use this area.
 General scratch space.
 Defaults to `/mnt/tmp`.
 If you change this, make sure you pass the right mount point into the container.
 * PERMANENT_MOUNT: The place to store files that should persist across reboots (configuration files, tiny databases, ...).
 Defaults to `/mnt/persistent`.
   If you change this, make sure you pass the right mount point into the container.
 * PRIVATE_INTERFACE: The name of the network interface connected to private network.
 Defaults to `private`.
+* FARM_NAME: A name unique to your farm installation.
+I recommend your IRC nick for now if you are running a local farm.
+Charlie's farm is `tchar`, Martin's is `mupuf`, and so on.
+The production farms will be named after the company hosting them, e.g. `igalia` or `valve`.
+* VALVE_INFRA_NO_PULL: When this variable is set, the infra will not pull containers from the Gitlab CI, recommended for development.
+See the notes below on the development process.
+The default is to pull new changes automatically.

 Additionally, you may add secrets to the environment file in `./config/private.env`, which will override those specified above,